Zettlr/zettlr-docs/docs/en/core/file-list.md

 ![sorting_indicators.png](../img/sorting_indicators.png)

 Also you can traverse the directory tree by clicking on the directories.
-A simple click will select the directory, while an `ALT`-click will select its parent directory.
+A simple click will select the directory, while an `ALT` click will select its parent directory.
 This is useful if you have to switch directories often, but prefer the thin mode of the sidebar and don't want to switch to the tree view repeatedly.

 ## Structural implications